 In April 2008 Brighton and Hove City Council introduced a flyering ban, preventing the distribution of free printed materials.
 This has meant that if you would like to flyer in Brighton & Hove, you must obtain a personal license.
-In previous years Brighton Fringe have coordinated free flyering passes for Brighton Fringe Participants with Brighton & Hove Council, enabling flyering throughout the festival in any areas of Brighton & Hove from 10am – 10pm, 7 days a week.
-Details for the flyering terms in 2019 are yet to be confirmed, but will be added to this page and in newsletters as soon as they are announced.
+Brighton Fringe have coordinated free flyering passes for Brighton Fringe Participants with Brighton & Hove Council, enabling flyering throughout the festival in any areas of Brighton & Hove, any time of day, 7 days a week.
+This permit has now begun, so you can start flyering now until 2 June!

 Please note: the Brighton Fringe 2015 paint-stroke logo is no longer in use and will not be accepted as a pass.

 Brighton Fringe 2019 Logo:

 (The only logo accepted as a flyering pass)

 For more information on flyering, visit Brighton and Hove City Council website

 Fly-posting is putting up posters or stickers on properties or street items without consent from the owner.
 Examples of fly-posting would be:

 - sticking posters onto boarded up shops advertising a gig

 - attaching a poster or flyer to a lamppost

 - putting stickers onto road signs showing political statements